pawansingh9/Project-Collection-and-Assignment/README.md

 Active Link : https://projectassign.herokuapp.com

 Contributors:
-Deep Desai : Developed the application ready for Acceptance Testing using RSpec and Cucumber Jasmeet Singh : Developed the modules of Project Registration & Group Formation.
-Also, developed the controllers for the application
+Deep Desai : Developed the application ready for Acceptance Testing using RSpec and Cucumber<br />
+Jasmeet Singh : Developed the modules of Project Registration & Group Formation.
+Also, developed the controllers for the application<br />
-Prannay Jain : Developed the module of User Registration & Login mechanism Pawan Kumar Singh : Developed the Project Allocation Mechanism for the application.
-Worked for the Bootstrap implementation of the Application
+Prannay Jain : Developed the module of User Registration & Login mechanism<br />
+Pawan Kumar Singh : Developed the Project Allocation Mechanism for the application.
+Worked for the Bootstrap implementation of the Application<br />
-Samaksh Kapoor : Developed Help pages and Manuals Spandana Kancheti : Developed Database for the application
+Samaksh Kapoor : Developed Help pages and Manuals<br />
+Spandana Kancheti : Developed Database for the application<br />